olisikh/gradle-scalastyle-plugin/README.md

       intTest {
         // override output report for intTest sourceSet
-        // but still use global scalastyle_config.xml
-        output = file("$projectDir/scalastyle-intTest-check.xml")
+        // but still use global scalastyle-config.xml for other source sets if any output = file("$projectDir/scalastyle-intTest-check.xml")
       }
     }